Magi: Dharmic

-Varahamihira specifies that installation and consecration of the Sun images should be done by the Magas.
-Albiruni mentions that the priests of the Sun Temple at Multan were Magas.
+Varahamihira specifies that installation and consecration of the Sun images should be done by the Magas. al-Biruni mentions that the priests of the Sun Temple at Multan were Magas.
 The Magas had colonies in a number of places in India, and were the priests at Konark, Martanda and other sun temples.

-Possible loan into Chinese
+Chinese shamanism

 Victor H. Mair (1990) suggested that Chinese wū (巫 "shaman; witch, wizard; magician") may originate as a loanword from Old Persian *maguš "magician; magi".
 Mair reconstructs an Old Chinese *m^{y}ag.
 The reconstruction of Old Chinese forms is somewhat speculative.
 The velar final -g in Mair's *m^{y}ag (巫) is evident in several Old Chinese reconstructions (Dong Tonghe's *mywag, Zhou Fagao's *mjwaγ, and Li Fanggui's *mjag), but not all (Bernhard Karlgren's *mywo and Axel Schuessler's *ma).

-Mair adduces the discovery of two figurines with unmistakably Caucasoid or Europoid features dated to the 8th century BCE, found in a 1980 excavation of a Zhou Dynasty palace in Fufeng County, Shaanxi Province.
+Mair adduces the discovery of two figurines with unmistakably Caucasoid or Europoid features dated to the 8th century BC, found in a 1980 excavation of a Zhou dynasty palace in Fufeng County, Shaanxi Province.
 One of the figurines is marked on the top of its head with an incised ☩ graph.